|

 Traveling is a perfect time to use the immersion method – surround yourself with the language and communicate, take notes, and think in English only.
 Your goal is to practice it all the time.

-Read books/Kobo/magazines in English
+Read books/Kobo/magazines in English.

 Change your devices – phone, browser, apps, and social media account languages to English.

-The good thing about getting a book/magazine is that if it is interesting time passes more quickly.
+The good thing about getting a book/magazine is that if it is interesting, time passes more quickly.
 You can also continue reading once you’re on board the plane.
 Here is a book I recommend as a good read for English learners.

 book

-Listen to music/podcasts/audiobook in English
+Listen to music/podcasts/audiobooks in English

 Having a variety ensures you have more choices, depending on your mood.

-Downloading stuff on the airport’s Wi-Fi is usually not a good idea as the free option is usually pretty slow.
+Downloading stuff on the airport’s Wi-Fi is usually not a good idea, as the free option is usually pretty slow.

 Listening to music/podcast/audiobook

-Watch a movie/TV show in English
+Watch a movie/TV show in English.

 If you have your laptop/tablet, you can easily watch a movie or TV show while you’re waiting for the plane.